-This site will bring you to repositories of artifacts, records and documents, newspapers, and art in the Cultural Education Center in Albany, twenty minutes south of Lansingburgh.
+This site will bring you to repositories of artifacts, records and documents, newspapers, and art in the Cultural Education Center in Albany, twenty minutes south of the Lansingburgh Historical Society.

 A museum of American art, Colonial and NYS history in scenic Cooperstown, a short drive west of Albany.
 It has an excellent research library on NY history, James Fenimore Cooper and American art.

-A museum and library of military history a short distance north of Lansingburgh in Saratoga Springs holds artifacts and records of NY units from the Revolution to the present.
+A museum and library of military history in Saratoga Springs holds artifacts and records of NY units from the Revolution to the present.

-A large rural cemetery in Lansingburgh which holds the graves of Uncle Sam, Amos Eaton, Emma Willard, Gen. John Ellis Wool, Gen Geo.
+A large rural or garden cemetery in Lansingburgh which holds the graves of Uncle Sam, Amos Eaton, Emma Willard, Gen. John Ellis Wool, Gen Geo.
 Thomas, Jacob Lansing (founded Lansingburgh), others

 A museum and library of the county’s history on two adjacent 19th Century townhouses in Troy.

 A park without borders featuring communities and activities close to the rivers which gave birth to their industrial heritage.